 Mahlouji’s research-artworks have been exhibited at Tate Modern (London), Garage Museum of Contemporary Art (Moscow), Arnolfini (Bristol), de la Warr Pavilion (Bexhill-on-Sea) and Asia Culture Centre (Gwangju).

 Mahlouji is a frequent guest lecturer at international institutions and art academies, which have included: Goldsmiths University, Central St. Martin’s School of Art, Stanford University, The British Museum, Courtauld Institute, Yale University, Asia House, Asia Society Museum, Aalto University, Kulturforum Berlin and National College of Arts Lahore.

-He has frequently contributed essays and publications to various institutions, including: Guggenheim Museum, New York, Los Angeles County Museum of Art, Photo London, Neue Nationalgalerie Berlin, Asia Society Museum New York and Yale University Press.
+He has frequently contributed essays and publications to various institutions, including: Guggenheim Museum, Los Angeles County Museum of Art, Photo London, Neue Nationalgalerie Berlin, Asia Society Museum and Yale University Press.

-Mahlouji’s upcoming book A Utopian Stage: Festival of Arts, Shiraz-Perepolis is to be published by Whitechapel Gallery in 2021.
+Mahlouji’s upcoming book A Utopian Stage: Festival of Arts, Shiraz-Persepolis is to be published by Afterall Books in 2021.